shirgoldbird/queerjews.com/README.md

 ## Features

 - **Browse Personals**: View and search through personal ads with filtering options
+- **Deep Linking**: Share direct links to specific personals with highlighting
+- **Individual Pages**: Each personal has its own dedicated page with sharing functionality
 - **Submit Ads**: Submit your own personal ad through Google Forms
 - **Content Management**: Automated pipeline that syncs approved submissions from Google Sheets
 - **Mobile-First Design**: Responsive design that works on all devices